UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 ---
 layout: subpage
 title: DawgCTF 2020
 description: DawgCTF will be a Jeopardy style CTF open to all undergraduate college students.
-It will be held in the UMBC University Center Ballroom on Saturday, April 11th.
+It will be held online and in the UMBC University Center Ballroom on Saturday, April 11th.
 ---

 # DawgCTF 2020